Anni Albers inspired Lego Printing at Acton Academy Silicon Valley, Redwood City 2023

 Art lesson: How migration is influencing art and design, 5th grade, ALTO International School, Menlo Park, CA, 2020

 In their unit “Where we are in time and place” children studied different aspects of migration.
 In an introductory talk I presented various examples how migration had influenced the development of art and design throughout history.
 One example I presented was the migration of former Bauhaus students and teachers to Israel and the US in the 1930s and 40s who had a tremendous influence on the art and design development in their new home countries.
 I then took it to a personal level and focused on the life and work of Annie Albers who immigrated from Germany where she was teaching at the Bauhaus to the US in 1938 and who was famous for her weaving and pattern design.
-Inspired by Annie Albers designs based on basic checked paper, the children then got to design their own patterns, experimenting with the different resulting shapes and foreground/background relations.
+Inspired by Anni Albers designs based on basic checked paper, the children then got to design their own patterns, experimenting with the different resulting shapes and foreground/background relations.
 They were then ask to choose a detail using a mask for the upcoming enlargement.
 This design process and the enlargement introduced them to and followed up on the geometry they were currently discussing during their math lessons, such as different types of symmetries, axis, scale etc..

 The universal use of patterns throughout history of mankind was the focus of a second presentation to provide further depth and understanding of the connection between the unit topic and pattern design.
 After that the students were asked to document patterns in their homes that reflect their own family´s heritage, migration or travel history.
 Besides taking photos the children drew the patterns and collected information about it, like origin, symbolism, meaning, technique, etc..